7abushahla/Spectrum-Sensing-SDP/code/README.md

     - Apply float16 Post-Training Quantization (PTQ) on the model and test it.
 - **`sdr_dataset/`**:
   - Example input/output files for the SDR dataset simulation.
-  - `data_description.txt`: Notes on the DeepSense SDR dataset.
+  - `data_description.md`: Notes on the DeepSense SDR dataset.
   - **`bin2hdf5 AND preprocess.ipynb`**: Converts raw SDR dataset binary files into HDF5 format for efficient processing, AND prepares the SDR dataset for training and evaluation.
   - **`model_training_sdr.ipynb`**: Notebook for training the model using the **SDR dataset**.